 Often times with project level monitoring data, there are short data sets that only encompass a few years.
 With limited data sets, it's difficult to tell if a change in temperature from year to year is a response to work that has been done in a watershed or annual variability.
 The stream temperature records from these reference temperature sites can be used as a model to account for annual variability in other streams lacking that long-term data.
 There are several ways that one could use this reference temperature data to compare to other sites.

-Aquatic resource specialists working in the Umpqua Basin (from PUR, USFS, three BLM Districts, Oregon Department of Fish and Wildlife, South Umpqua Rural & Community Partnership, and PacifiCorp) have used the reference temperature data to compare and confirm regional timing and trends in stream temperatures with their limited data sets.
-One way the data can and has been used, mentioned above, is the SB Ratio method (Smith, 2001b) which uses the average of ratios of the daily maximum and minimum temperatures for the reference temperature data in order to calculate a theoretical temperature for years with no data.
+One way the data can and has been used, is the SB Ratio method (Smith, 2001b) which uses the average of ratios of the daily maximum and minimum temperatures for the reference temperature data in order to calculate a theoretical temperature for years with no data.
 Another is to use synoptic temperature data method (Smith, 2010) which utilizes the ratios of raw data rather than ratios of statistics.
 Other methods of comparison that have been used include using ratios of 7DAM stream temperatures and various visual comparisons, such as those described below, could be used as well.